gijit/gi/README.md

 2018 Jan 25 update
 -------
 Release v0.7.1 makes all integers work as map keys.
-Integers (int, int64, uint, etc) are(represented with cdata in LuaJIT.
+Go integers (int, int64, uint, etc) are represented with cdata in LuaJIT, since otherwise all number default to float64/doubles.

 This was a problem because cdata are boxed, so equality comparison on ints was comparing their addresses.
 Now we translate all map keys to strings in Lua, which makes